 Raskullz Toddler Dinosaur Helmet

-A fun helmet for little boys gets a big boost if it includes dinosaurs or sharks, like our first example from Raskullz.
-It’s a helmet they will want to wear all the time, and it’s functional too.
+A fun helmet for little boys gets a big boost if it includes dinosaurs or sharks, like this example from Raskullz.
+It’s a helmet they will always want to wear, and it’s functional too.
 It’s made from a non-toxic thermoplastic rubber.

-The helmet consists of a smooth expanded polystyrene shell, molded and shaped to resemble a dino head.
+The helmet consists of a smooth expanded polystyrene shell that’s molded and shaped to resemble a dino head.
 It has a textured and scale-like appearance with big eyes, nostrils, and a mouth with teeth.
 On the inside, there are layers of shock-absorbing EPS to minimize injuries in a crash.

 This helmet is light, weighing 0.8 pounds.
-Another fantastic feature is the adjustable strap— you can change it as your baby grows, with settings ranging between 50 to 54 centimeters.
+Another fantastic feature is the adjustable strap— you can change it as your baby grows, with settings ranging between 50 and 54 centimeters.

-Your tot will love to wear it — the interior padding is soft and comfy.
+Your tot will love to wear it, as the interior padding is soft and comfy.
 Also incorporated are aerodynamic vents to keep little heads cool.

 - Cool helmet with bright colors and textures.